chworthey/JewelThief/README.md

-# Harebrained Schemes Question 2
+# I made this for a job interview challenge...

 ## Jewel Thief REMAKE!!!

-When I read the interview assigment for question 2, [this game from 1997](https://youtu.be/hy9X3ru9YeI) immediately popped into my head for some reason.
-So I started remaking it a few days ago, and I had so much fun with it, I just had to keep the project going the way it did!
-And now I'm turning it in.
+When I read the interview assigment, [this game from 1997](https://youtu.be/hy9X3ru9YeI) immediately popped into my head for some reason.
+So I started remaking it, and I had so much fun with it, I just had to keep the project going the way it did!

 I remade most of the assets in the game and reworked the controls to fit the assignment better, and created 19 of the original levels sourced from that YouTube video I linked.